 Fish passage - WSDOT began a program to remove barriers to fish, such as highway culverts, in 1991.
 Since then, we have evaluated all the culverts on the 7,056 miles of the highway system in order to identify which ones are barriers, and to prioritize the corrections that have the most benefit to fish.
-As of January 2013, we have removed 269 culverts that were barriers to fish, improving access to 904 miles of potential fish habitat.

 Wildlife migration – Wildlife need to move across the landscape and highway corridors for seasonal migration, access to food and to establish new territories as the young mature.
 WSDOT works with the Department of Fish and Wildlife to identify wildlife corridors where there is significant wildlife movement.
 These corridors are considered during transportation planning, project development and maintenance operations.